ymdatta/DollarBot/CONTRIBUTING.md

 If the problem is related to performance or memory, include a CPU profile capture with your report.

+## Suggesting Enhancements
+Any suggesting enhancements like adding new features or imporving existing functionalities, etc can done by following the below guidelines.
+They help maintainers understand your improvement.
+The template- this template is to be filled to add suggestions.
+These can include the steps that you imagine you would take if the feature you're requesting existed.

 ## Pull Requests

 The process described here has several goals: